Mountainbike-Tour Traien Trail (677)

 Description

-The natural single trail “Traien Trail” starts on a ridge, branching off from Gahe Line 6028, where riders simply need to watch out for cows and hikers.
-Right at the beginning, there is a technically challenging section with tight switchbacks, some of which have been partially carved out by rain channels.
-After crossing the road to Hochsölden, the trail continues left downhill after about 200 m.
-The Traien Trail then winds its way further downhill through additional technical sections.
+The natural singletrail „Traien Trail“ starts on a ridge (offshoot of the Gahe Line 6028), where you only have to watch out for cows and hikers.
+Right at the beginning there is a technically difficult section with tight switchbacks, in which sometimes rain gutters have also been carved.
+After crossing the road to Hochsölden, it goes downhill to the left after about 200 m.
+The Traien Trail then snakes downhill over further technical sections.

 Nearby huts and mountain restaurants